gtonkinhill/panstripe-manuscript/README.md

-## Supplementary code and data for the manuscript: "Robust analysis of prokaryotic pangenome gene gain and loss rates with panstripe"
+# Robust analysis of prokaryotic pangenome gene gain and loss rates with panstripe

+This repository includes supplementary code and data for the manuscript.